 In a large, open, light and airy concourse in the University of the Arts Corzo Center on South Broad, more than fifty people stared into computer screens and nodded silently to their team members seated around small tables.

 It is 50 hours into Philadelphia Startup Weekend, a 54 hour networking event that brings together software developers, graphic designers and businessmen and women.
-While Start Up Weekend is first and foremost a networking event, attendees are also encouraged to build applications and websites in order to form a tool for the masses and in turn a
+While Start Up Weekend is first and foremost a networking event, attendees are also encouraged to build applications and websites in order to form a tool for the masses and in turn a credible business.

 “This event is really about seeing smart people come together and create,” said Clint Nelson, a member of the judging panel, before teams presented their final products to a room of over a hundred attendees.

 This past Friday, 48 people pitched their ideas and 19 of them were picked to proceed with their plan.
 Those 19 then teamed up with people of various skill sets in order to make a demo of their vision by Sunday night.
 For better than three hours, 16 teams that completed their websites and applications presented to a large crowd and panel of judges.

 A variety of ideas were presented ranging from deal sites similar to Groupon and Living Social to a site where you can barter your own skills in order to learn new ones to a website that allows chefs and everyday people to post meals online for hungry folks to buy.
 Of all the work from the weekend, the judges picked three groups, all of which received a small amount of funding to continue their ideas and applications.

 A prize of $2,500 was awarded to the creators of Git Hacking, a site that is basically a social layer on top of Git Hub.
 Git Hacking is an online repository for distributed development that caters to programmers and maintainers of projects.